cbolandK20/blazor-maui-Coastr/README.md

 - Hardware Sensor Access
 - Use of System Apps (Maps, Camera, etc.)
 - Use of the UI Framework Mudblazor

+It's work in progress ....

+## Whats it's all about?
+Its an Beer Coaster App for Windows, Mac, iOS and Andoid.
+I'm testing it an Windows and Android.
+On Mac / iOS it should work, but I haven't tested ist yet.
+I think it's about 70% done, but who knows ;-)

 ## Projekt Structure